NotablyNoah/Sudo-Slayers-ERP-System/README.md

 🚀 Sudo Slayer Noah Repo

-Hey guys, it’s me, Sudo Slayer Noah.
+Hey guys, it’s me, not Sudo Slayer Noah.
 I am absolutely STOKED to get started on this repo!
 This project is where I’ll be building, experimenting, and sharing code, ideas, and tools that I’m working on.

 📖 Overview